ethan-zieba/swarm/docs/README.md

 - Portainer - Graphical interface for managing the Swarm

 - Cloudflare - For creating a tunnel
-- Pangolin - Modern Reverse Proxy product for homelabs and pre-prod environments
 - Authentik - Simple SSO
 - GlusterFS - Replicated and distributed storage